tomhodgins/qaffeine/README.md

 A rule plugin accepts a CSS selector list, as well as any additional options, and lastly takes a CSS declaration list (everything inside the curly brackets `{}` after the selector list.
 A rule plugin must return a string that is a valid CSS stylesheet.

-The other type of plugin is a stylesheet plugin, which takes 0 or more optional arguments, as well as one last arugment that contains a CSS stylesheet as a string, and returns a string that is a valid CSS stylesheet.
+The other type of plugin is a stylesheet plugin, which takes 0 or more optional arguments, as well as one last argument that contains a CSS stylesheet as a string, and returns a string that is a valid CSS stylesheet.

 If you had a plugin named `example()` that was loaded in the file where you're using qaffeine, suppose it looks like this: